ajarara/zulip-coffeebot/README.md

 ### State transitions
 Collectives go from non-existent -> open -> closed.
 All open collectives are uniquely identified by the stream and thread they were created in.

-- non-existent

-`@coffeebot init` takes a collective from non-existent -> open `@coffeebot state` shows the user the status of the collective it has in memory, it does not read the thread to determine this information.
+`@coffeebot state` shows the user the status of the collective it has in memory, it does not read the thread to determine this information.
 This means that if Coffeebot is restarted, it will lose all context.
 This is a flaw.

+- non-existent

+`@coffeebot init` takes a collective from non-existent -> open

 All other commands will yield some message directing users to the appropriate action, in this case initialization.

 - open

+`@coffeebot close` takes a collective from open -> close `@coffeebot state` shows the

 People are then free to request coffee with `@coffeebot yes`, undoing with `@coffeebot no`.
 Coffeebot will continue to take requests until one of these conditions are satisfied: